wafaankoush99/data-structures-and-algorithms/Data-Structures/linkedList/README.md

 &check;  **toString() method**
 takes in no arguments and returns a string representing all the values in the Linked List, formatted as:
 "{ a } -> { b } -> { c } -> NULL"

+&check; **append(value) method**
+ which adds a new node with the given value to the end of the list

+ &check; **insertBefore(value, newVal) method** which add a new node with the given newValue immediately before the first value node

+&check; **insertAfter(value, newVal) method** which add a new node with the given newValue immediately after the first value node